 creator of BigYellowSM, a leading national online shopping service.

 Bell Atlantic is at the forefront of the new communications and information

 industry.
-With more than 41 million telephone access lines and 6.7 million
+With more than 41 million telephone access lines and more than

-wireless customers worldwide, Bell Atlantic companies are premier providers
+seven million wireless customers worldwide, Bell Atlantic companies are

-of advanced wireline voice and data services and market leaders in wireless
+premier providers of advanced wireline voice and data services, and market

-services.
-Bell Atlantic companies are also among the world's largest
+leaders in wireless services.
+Bell Atlantic companies are also among the

-investors in high-growth global communications markets, with operations
+world's largest investors in high-growth global communications markets,